 This course is intended for the talented and serious academic student who is willing to rise to the challenge of intense independent in-depth study of a variety of literary genres, and extensive instruction in a variety of composition modes.
 Class requirements include research, at-home reading (fiction and non-fiction), presentations, discussion, and several major investigations.
 Students will explore the theme of the search for self-understanding through multicultural perspectives in literature.
 Students may review the principles of grammar and usage as they revise the drafts of essays.
-Required reading includes To Kill a Mockingbird by Lee, Macbeth by Shakespeare, and Great Expectations by DickensT, The House on Mango Street by Cisneros Students may also read one of the following: Frankenstein, The Chosen or The Bean Trees.
+Required reading includes To Kill a Mockingbird by Lee, Macbeth or Romeo and Juliet by Shakespeare, and one of the following: House on Mango Street by Cisneros, Great Expectations by Dickens, Frankenstein by Shelley, or Persepolis by Satrapi